Ogg3/CheckArroyo/README.md

 # CheckArroyo
-Snapchat parser for IOS, Android (soon) and arroyo.db
+Snapchat parser for IOS, Android (soon) and arroyo.db.

+The script creates a html report for every conversation ID that was found.
+The conversation is parsed to check for attachments such as media and audio messages, it also displays the participants of the chat.

 CheckArroyo.py - run this in CLI\
 CheckArroyo_GUI.py - run this for GUI\